-The Company's Clemente project is a strategic early stage exploration property located in Sonora, Mexico.
+The Company's Clemente project is an early stage exploration property located in Sonora, Mexico.
 The Company did not complete material work on the Project during the year.
-A brief summary of the project is available on the Company's website.
+A brief summary of the project and previous disclosures are available on the Company's website.